fr4nkpackl3b/sudokusolver/README.md

-# sudoku C++
-to make it faster look at the code to comment and uncomment some things in the backtrack()
+to make it faster look at the code in the backtrack()